 It can be hard to sleep well after a night shift when you're too full or too hungry.
-If you're hungry, try having something small like toast, fruit, or a warm slice of Blueberry Banana Bread.
+If you're hungry, try having something small like toast or fruit.
 If you're too full, consider cutting out one of your earlier snacks.

-Blueberry Banana Bread - Add this recipe to your meal planner
+Blueberry Banana Bread - Add this recipe to your client’s meal plan.